Could Your Thyroid Be Reducing Your Sex Drive / Libido?

 While various conditions can contribute to low sex drive, a major common cause is hypothyroidism.
 This is perhaps new to you if you never connected your thyroid to sexual function.

 What’s important is to watch out for specific symptoms so you scope things out and get proper treatment.

 Once you start working with a professional, you’ll be able to see the hypothyroidism & sex drive connection.
 It can bring an enlightened discussion about thyroid hormones and how they connect to sex hormones and lethargy.

 Initially, you may think your low sex drive is due to general menopause.
 While it’s obviously possible, you’ll want to take time to detect whether it’s really hypothyroidism.
 One way to find out on your own is to check various other symptoms common to this hormone problem.

 Many symptoms exist, though fatigue and depression are ones most women experience first.
 However, you may have more defined symptoms like dry skin or brittle nails.
 Irregular periods or PMS symptoms may appear.
 Even puffiness in the face or extremities are a red flag.

 On occasion, you could experience a goitre (a swollen thyroid gland), which may lead to either hyperthyroidism (overactive thyroid) or hypothyroidism – and it may be present with euthyroidism – when your levels of thyroid hormones are normal.

 Your doctor can know with a simple blood test.
 It’s important to detect this soon, because not getting it treated could lead to permanent damage.
 This includes never being able to restore your libido to what it was.

-Relation to Hashimoto’s Thyroiditis
+Relation of Libido to Hashimoto’s Thyroiditis

 Most women suffering from hypothyroidism also have what’s known as Hashimoto’s Thyroiditis.
 As an autoimmune disease, it creates a domino effect in affecting your sex hormones.